1 Thing We All Can Do to Save America

 James Madison, often called the “Father of the Constitution,” saw the problem with prior governments that had plagued humanity from the start: “In framing a government which is to be administered by men over men, the great difficulty lies in this: you must first enable the government to control the governed; and in the next place oblige it to control itself.”
 (Federalist No. 51)

 George Washington knew the only way to maintain that balance in government was to encourage vigorous knowledge among the people about how this system of government worked: “Promote then, as an object of primary importance, institutions for the general diffusion of knowledge.
-In proportion as the structure of a government gives force to public opinion, it is essential that public opinion should be enlightened” (Farewell Address).
+In proportion as the structure of a government gives force to public opinion, it is essential that public opinion should be enlightened.”
+(Farewell Address)

 Knowledge and enlightened—that was Washington’s way of saying that if we’re in the dark about how to proceed to correct national troubles, turn to knowledge whereby we can become enlightened.

-Today, when we see debates raging over executive power, or states battling for their rights, or parents looking to preserve their family values, it’s clear that many of our national challenges could benefit from a healthy dose of Constitutional wisdom.
+Today, when we see debates raging over executive power, states battling for their rights, or parents looking to preserve their family values, it’s clear that many of our national challenges could benefit from a healthy dose of constitutional wisdom.
 Reading and understanding the Constitution isn’t just an academic exercise—it’s a way to keep our politicians in check and ensure that our rights aren’t trampled on.
 Have our leaders strayed?
 Then it’s time to replace them with people who understand the rules.

-But we can’t know any of that if we’re not reading the instruction manual, the code of conduct, the operating instructions, the reference manual, the job descriptions as outlined in our U.S. Constitution.
+But we can’t know any of that if we’re not reading the instruction manual, the code of conduct, the operating instructions, the reference manual, and the job descriptions as outlined in our U.S. Constitution.

 So why read the Constitution every Sept.
 17?
 Simple.
 We read it to stay free.